Methods of Linkbuilding

 The most important way to get links is to have a site that people want to link to.
-When you have useful information at your site, others will naturally link to it.
-If your Jacksonville antique store has a worthwhile discussion of Art Deco furniture, for example, other websites discussuing Art Deco will use it as a reference.
+When you have useful information on your site, others will naturally link to it.
+If your Jacksonville antique store has a worthwhile discussion of Art Deco furniture, for example, other websites discussing Art Deco will use it as a reference.
 If your site has a tool that helps people figure out where to place antique furniture in their homes (since antiques are often different in size and shape from contemporary styles), then decorating sites are likely to link to it.

 Trades are also called “reciprocal links.”
 Sometimes it’s a matter of swapping links with an associate.
-Your antique store, for example, might trade links with a decorator or a home decoratives shop.
+Your antique store, for example, might trade links with a decorator or a home decor shop.
 Directories and blog rings also often ask for a link back when they link to you, as do some professional organizations.
 If the site you link to is a good quality site and the link isn’t too obtrusive, this can be a good thing to do.
 Just don’t go overboard.

-When you participate in social media at social sites like Facebook or LinkedIn, join the conversation at a forum, or make a useful comment at a blog, you can often sign with a link to your site.
+When you participate in social media at social sites like Facebook or LinkedIn, join the conversation on a forum, or make a useful comment on a blog, you can often sign with a link to your site.
 Again, these links may not be counted by search engines (some sites specifically tag these links “nofollow,” telling search engines to ignore them) but they can bring you good traffic.
 They can also increase your overall online visibility and encourage others to link to your site naturally.